 Attention is an important part of your relationship with your dog, and you can create a simple way to get your dog’s attention by teaching them their name.

-I personally use a dog's name recognition as a replacement for teaching "look" or "watch me."
+I personally use a dog's name recognition as a replacement for teaching "look at me" or "watch me."

 Name recognition is the foundation for every other training cue — if your dog isn’t paying attention to you in the first place, you can’t expect them to respond to the next thing you ask for.
-It’s easy to teach with clicker training (also called marker training) and your dog will quickly learn to love hearing their name!
+It’s easy to teach with clicker training or with a marker word and your dog will quickly learn to love hearing their name!

 Is It Okay to Change Your Dog's Name?